dennym/trashmail/README.md

-# trashmailer based on sinatra and redis
+# trashmailer based on sinatra, redis and faye

 ### requires redis server